hyperstudio/parserbot/docs/source/index.rst

 parserbot
 =========

 Here is some documentation of parserbot's modules and methods.
-It contains endpoints for the app and API, as well as lower-level methods for the various parsers.
+It contains endpoints for the app and API, as well as lower-level methods for the various parsers (currently: Stanford, OpenCalais, DBpedia, and sort of Freebase).

 .. toctree::
 	:maxdepth: 2